Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

   <img src="hero3.png?v=2" width="450"> &nbsp; <img src="inuse.jpg?v=2" width="450">
 </p>

-**Protect your ASIC with precision monitoring.** This project transforms a $15 ESP32-CYD into a professional-grade thermal hub for your Avalon Nano 3/3S.
+## **Protect your ASIC chips and extend your Nano3's lifespan with precision thermal monitoring.** This project transforms a $15 ESP32-CYD into a professional-grade thermal hub for your Avalon Nano 3/3S.

 ---